Lost your debit card? Here’s what to do.

 Losing your debit card is no fun.
 But with expert security features like smartphone pairing and biometric authentication, N26 is the bank that puts your security first.
 Lock and unlock your card in seconds right from your smartphone, and get instant notifications for every payment, so you can rest assured that your money is safe—even if your card is missing.
 Plus, N26 has a full banking license, meaning your deposits are protected up to €100,000.
 Learn more about security at N26 and how to keep your account safe.

 I lost my debit card.
-How can I get money?
+How can I withdraw money?

 Should I cancel or freeze my debit card?